Unify t with a (normally) compound term. The remaining

 Special attention is required when passing numbers.
 C‘promotes’any

-integral smaller than int
+integral smaller than int to int.
+That is, the

 types

-and int
+char, short and int are all

-.
+passed as int.
 In addition, on most 32-bit platforms int

-are the same.
+and long are the same.
 Up to version 4.0.5, only PL_INTEGER

-could be specified, which was taken from the stack as long
+could be specified, which was taken from the stack as long.

 Such code fails when passing small integral types on machines where int

-.
-It is advised to use PL_SHORT
+is smaller than long.
+It is advised to use PL_SHORT, PL_INT

-as appropriate.
+or PL_LONG as appropriate.
 Similarly, C compilers promote

-and therefore PL_FLOAT
+float to double and therefore PL_FLOAT

 and

-are synonyms.
+PL_DOUBLE are synonyms.

 The type identifiers are:

-none- No op.
+PL_VARIABLE none- No op.
 Used in arguments of

-int- Unify the argument with
+PL_BOOL int- Unify the argument with

-true
+true or false.

-atom_t- Unify the argument with an atom, as in PL_unify_atom().
+PL_ATOM atom_t- Unify the argument with an atom, as in PL_unify_atom().

-const char *- Unify the argument with an atom constructed from the C
+PL_CHARS const char *- Unify the argument with an atom constructed from the C

-,
+char *,

 as in PL_unify_atom_chars().

-size_t, const char *- Unify the argument with an atom constructed from length and
+PL_NCHARS size_t, const char *- Unify the argument with an atom constructed from length and

-as in PL_unify_atom_nchars().
+char* as in PL_unify_atom_nchars().

-const char *- Create an atom from a UTF-8 string.
+PL_UTF8_CHARS const char *- Create an atom from a UTF-8 string.

-const char *- Create a packed string object from a UTF-8 string.
+PL_UTF8_STRING const char *- Create a packed string object from a UTF-8 string.

-const char *- Create an atom from a multi-byte string in the current locale.
+PL_MBCHARS const char *- Create an atom from a multi-byte string in the current locale.

-const char *- Create a list of character codes from a multi-byte string in the current
+PL_MBCODES const char *- Create a list of character codes from a multi-byte string in the current

 locale.

-const char *- Create a packed string object from a multi-byte string in the current
+PL_MBSTRING const char *- Create a packed string object from a multi-byte string in the current

 locale.

-size_t, const wchar_t *- Create an atom from a length and a wide character pointer.
+PL_NWCHARS size_t, const wchar_t *- Create an atom from a length and a wide character pointer.

-size_t, const wchar_t *- Create a list of character codes from a length and a wide character
+PL_NWCODES size_t, const wchar_t *- Create a list of character codes from a length and a wide character

 pointer.

-size_t, const wchar_t *- Create a packed string object from a length and a wide character
+PL_NWSTRING size_t, const wchar_t *- Create a packed string object from a length and a wide character

 pointer.

-short- Unify the argument with an integer, as in PL_unify_integer().
+PL_SHORT short- Unify the argument with an integer, as in PL_unify_integer().

 As

-is promoted to int
+short is promoted to int, PL_SHORT

-is a synonym for PL_INT
+is a synonym for PL_INT.

-long- Unify the argument with an integer, as in PL_unify_integer().
+PL_INTEGER long- Unify the argument with an integer, as in PL_unify_integer().

-int- Unify the argument with an integer, as in PL_unify_integer().
+PL_INT int- Unify the argument with an integer, as in PL_unify_integer().

-long- Unify the argument with an integer, as in PL_unify_integer().
+PL_LONG long- Unify the argument with an integer, as in PL_unify_integer().

-int64_t- Unify the argument with a 64-bit integer, as in PL_unify_int64().
+PL_INT64 int64_t- Unify the argument with a 64-bit integer, as in PL_unify_int64().

-intptr_t- Unify the argument with an integer with the same width as a pointer.
+PL_INTPTR intptr_t- Unify the argument with an integer with the same width as a pointer.
 On

 most machines this is the same as

-. but on 64-bit
+PL_LONG. but on 64-bit

 MS-Windows pointers are 64 bits while longs are only 32 bits.

-double- Unify the argument with a float, as in PL_unify_float().
+PL_DOUBLE double- Unify the argument with a float, as in PL_unify_float().

 Note that, as the argument is passed using the C vararg conventions, a